quotient-im/Quaternion/README.md

   - system-wide: `HKEY_LOCAL_MACHINE\Software\QMatrixClient\quaternion`
   - user-specific: `HKEY_CURRENT_USER\Software\QMatrixClient\quaternion`

-Some settings exposed in UI (Settings menu):
+Some settings exposed in UI (Settings and View menus):
 - `UI/notifications` - a general setting whether Quaternion should distract the user with notifications and how.
   - `none` suppresses notifications entirely (rooms and messages are still